JohnRazonado/2ndYear-CVSU-Notes/(INSYS 50) Fundamentals of Information System/Chapter 5 - Electronic and Mobile Commerce and Enterprise Systems.md

 	- Identify key control and management issues associated with transaction processing systems
 - A company that implements an enterprise resource planning system is creating a highly integrated set of systems, which can lead to many business benefits
 	- Discuss the advantages and disadvantages associated with the implementation of an enterprise resource planning system
-	- Identify the challenges multinational corporations must face in planning, building, and operating their TPSs
+	- Identify the challenges multinational corporations must face in planning, building, and operating their TPSs%%

 ## An Introduction to Electronic Commerce
-- Electronic commerce – Conducting business activities electronically over computer networks such as the Internet, extranets, and corporate networks
+- **Electronic commerce** – Conducting business activities electronically over computer networks such as the Internet, extranets, and corporate networks ^8b8f1c
 - Business activities that are strong candidates for conversion to e-commerce:
 	- Paper-based
 	- Time-consuming